yohhoy/yamc/README.md

 - Spinlock mutex, support configurable backoff algorithm.
 - Shared mutex for readers-writer locking in C++11, support reader-prefer/writer-prefer scheduling.
 - Checked mutex for debugging, compatible with requirements in C++11/14/17 Standard.
-- Fair mutex and phase-fair shared mutex, which prevent from starvation.
+- Fair mutex and fair shared mutex, support FIFO scheduling to prevent from starvation.
 - `shared_lock<Mutex>`, `scoped_lock<Mutexes...>` utilities which are added in C++14/17.